mildlybothersome/arwassa-website/README.md

 I have a complete About and Video page in terms of content.
 Fonts need to be finalised.
 Contact page is completed with working boxes that get sent to the band email address.
+Completed social media icons with a small animation when hovering Embedded a music player from Bandcamp using the code they provided to the home and about screen.
+(Had difficulty with sizing for the larger player when trying to assign it to the right side of the page as it created a large amount of space.
+Not sure what the fix is, reverted to smaller player until I figure this out/get guidence.)